Maburidi/maburidi.github.io/index.md

 <h5> 2024 </h5>
 <ul>

+<li> <span style="color: darkgreen;"> April 18, 2024:   </span> Thrilled to announce that my paper "Optimal transport-based network alignment: Graph classification of small molecule structure-activity relationships in biology" is accepted for presentation at the <a href="https://embc.embs.org/2024/"> [IEEE EMBC 2024] </a> </li>

+<li> <span style="color: darkgreen;"> April 18, 2024:   </span> Thrilled to announce that my paper "Contrastive pre-training and multiple instance learning for predicting tumor microsatellite instability" is accepted for presentation at the <a href="https://embc.embs.org/2024/"> [IEEE EMBC 2024] </a> </li>

+<li> <span style="color: darkgreen;"> March 10, 2024:   </span> Thrilled to announce that my paper "Topological adversarial attacks on graph neural networks via projected meta learning" is accepted for presentation at the <a href="https://eventos.uc3m.es/97610/detail/ieee-international-conference-on-evolving-and-adaptive-intelligent-systems-2024-ieee-eais-2024"> [IEEE EAIS 2024] </a> </li>

+<li> <span style="color: darkgreen;"> February 18, 2024:   </span> Thrilled to announce that my paper "Adversarial attack and training for graph convolutional networks using focal loss-projected momentum" is accepted for presentation at the <a href="https://www.icmiconf.com/"> [IEEE ICMI 2024] </a> </li>

-  <li>  January 14, 2024: &nbsp;&nbsp; Thrilled to announce that I've been awarded the AMAT Travel Award Fellowship  </li>
+  <li>  <span style="color: darkgreen;">January 14, 2024: </span>  Thrilled to announce that I've been awarded the AMAT Travel Award Fellowship  </li>
 </ul>

 <h5> 2023 </h5>
 <ul>